mato/rump-php/README.md

 ## What is this?

-A demonstration of a httpd + FastCGI + PHP stack, running on Unikernels atop the Xen hypervisor, powered by rumprun-xen (http://repo.rumpkernel.org/rumprun-xen) and Rump Kernels (http://rumpkernel.org).
+A demonstration of a Nginx + FastCGI + PHP stack, running on Unikernels atop the Xen hypervisor, powered by rumprun-xen (http://repo.rumpkernel.org/rumprun-xen) and Rump Kernels (http://rumpkernel.org).

 *Full announcement on rumpkernel-users:* http://thread.gmane.org/gmane.comp.rumpkernel.user/709

+Many thanks to Samuel Martin (@tSed) for developing patches to improve the cross-compilation support for Nginx.

 ## Trying it out